Ovarian Hyperstimulation Syndrome Medication

 These agents are used to expand plasma volume.

-Major plasma protein responsible for colloid oncotic pressure of blood.
-Pooled from blood, serum, plasma, or placenta from healthy donors.
-Given in certain types of shock or impending shock.
-Use 5% solution to expand plasma volume and maintain cardiac output.
-Use 25% solution to raise oncotic pressure.
+Albumin is a major plasma protein that is responsible for the colloid oncotic pressure of blood.
+It is pooled from blood, serum, plasma, or placenta from healthy donors.
+Albumin is administered in certain types of shock or impending shock.
+Use a 5% solution to expand plasma volume and maintain cardiac output.
+Use a 25% solution to raise oncotic pressure.

 Class Summary